jaya jaya mahāprabhu jaya bhakta-gaṇa

 ruci yāya anya sthāne nāme udāsīna

 “By having a taste for other things, one becomes indifferent to the Name.
 Even by chanting japa every day, still one’s mind is not absorbed in the Holy Name.

 citta eka dike āra anya dike nāma

 tāhāra maṅgala kise haya guṇa dhāma

 “The mind will be in one direction, while the Name will be in another direction.
 O Abode of all good qualities, how can such a person attain any auspiciousness?

 “O Jewel of all qualities, one may complete chanting a lakh of Names (100,000 Names, or 64 rounds) on the beads, but not even a drop of rasa appears in the heart.

 viṣayī hṛdaye prabhu baḍa durnivāra

-“This is the fault with this kind of inattentivenss – it is extremely difficult to remove from the heart of those who are attached to the sense objects.
+“This is the fault with this kind of inattentiveness – it is extremely difficult to remove from the heart of those who are attached to sense objects.